 Conclusion

 Field service management software isn’t about adding complexity.
 It’s about removing friction from daily operations.
-The key is choosing a platform that fits how your business actually works today, while still supporting where you’re headed next.
+The key is choosing a field service management tool that fits how your business actually works today, while still supporting where you're headed next.